Triton-Baja/Data-Acquisition/.mds/2_Neovim_Setup.md

 nvim --version
 ```

+Delete all the downloaded files and anything that was created as a result of extracting

 ## Installing a nerd font
 This will help us see icons as characters.
 First let's install `Fontconfig`, which manages fonts on Linux
 ```